grosser/record_activities/README.markdown

       stampable
       record_activities :dependent => :destroy
     end
-    Comment.create! --> Activity(:subject => comment, :actor => current_user, :action => 'create')
+    Comment.create! --> Activity.create!(:subject => comment, :actor => current_user, :action => 'create')

 `record_activities` is the same as `record_activities :create, :update`.
-You may also use anything other than the supported `:create / :update / :save`, but be sure to call the appropriate
+You may also use anything other than the supported `:create / :update / :save / :destroy`, but be sure to call the appropriate
 callback `model.record_activity_foo` when the action `foo` was performed.

 A Comment `has_many :activities`, if the :association or :dependent option is given: